-As in most skateboarding shoes, the Adidas Seeley runs true to size and has a comfortable snug fit kept tight by a regular lacing.
+As in most skateboarding shoes, the men's Adidas Seeley runs true to size and has a comfortable snug fit kept tight by a regular lacing.
 Sizes are available in men’s sizes in medium-D width.
 Size ranges from US size 4 to 14.

 Devoid of any modern innovation, the Adidas Seeley has all the basic necessities of a reliable skateboarding shoe.
 The sneaker boasts of an abrasion-resistant upper that can withstand heavy beating at the nearest skate park while an outsole made of pivot-pointed vulcanized rubber sticks to the skateboard giving the wearer greater support and control while taking leaps and stunts.
 It is also lightly padded for ankle protection while the herringbone tread pattern seals the grippy outsoles’ hold on the ground or the skateboard.

 - Uppers have a variety of materials from suede, canvas, or synthetic nubuck for every skateboarder’s choosing.